VariabileAleatoria/Telegram-Facebook-Pages-Bot/README.md

 ### Error handling
 I'm new to python and I find it harder then Java to handle errors, will try to work on it.

-### Post shares
-Post shared by pages are currently not supported by this bot, I'm facing some unexpected behaviour like images not being extracted